 Mr. Gomez served as the chair of the American Bar Association’s Section of Taxation from 2014-15.
 He is a fellow of the American College of Tax Counsel, co-chair of the National Conference of Lawyers and Certified Public Accountants and a member of the American Bar Association House of Delegates.
 Mr. Gomez frequently lectures on topics relating to partnerships and joint ventures, tax controversies, and tax administration matters.

 Mr. Gomez repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-He was named a “Tax Controversy Leader” in the International Tax Review’s 2015 Leaders Guide and also was included in Washingtonian Magazine’s 2013 and 2015 “Best Lawyers” list.
+He was named to Who’s Who Legal: Corporate Tax in 2017, as a “Tax Controversy Leader” in the International Tax Review’s 2015 Leaders Guide and also was included in Washingtonian Magazine’s 2013 and 2015 “Best Lawyers” list.

 Board Member, The Constitution Project